Back

 View source

-The primary threats to subsea cables are not animals but rather human activities, such as fishing trawlers and ship anchors.
+The primary threats to the global network of subsea cables are human activities, including fishing trawlers and ship anchors.
+On land, rodents such as rats pose a more significant threat to cable infrastructure than marine animals.